Bruno-366/quick-wisdom/index.md

 - a burnt child dreads the fire
 - a cat in gloves catches no mice
 - the nail that sticks out gets hammered down
+- a man is known by the company he keeps
+- opposites attract